 Driver Card Details

-- Topic name with taxonomy path (for example, L2: Travel Planning > L3: Cost of the Flights).
+Each CSAT Driver card displays the topic name with taxonomy path (for example, L2: Travel Planning > L3: Cost of the Flights), average sentiment score with comparison indicator, color-coded sentiment badge, sentiment deviation from baseline, and conversation volume.

 Warning Indicators